 Stargazing in Death Valley

-One of the best things to do in Death Valley occurs once the sun goes down is stargazing.
+One of the best things to do in Death Valley occurs once the sun goes down.
 Death Valley offers some of the darkest skies in North America.
 This makes it a great place to see the Milky Way!
 Visit during a new moon (no moon) to witness the vast blanket of stars above.

 - Sunrise: Badwater Basin